awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/creating-template-from-scratch.md

 **To create a custom job template**

-1. Sign in to the AWS Management Console and open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.
+1. Sign in to the AWS Management Console and open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. On the navigation bar of the AWS Elemental MediaConvert console, choose the region where you want to create the job template\.
+1. On the navigation bar of the MediaConvert console, choose the region where you want to create the job template\.

    System job templates are available in all regions\.
 Custom job templates appear only in the region where you created them\.
 ![\[Choose a region.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/regions-list.png)